Hasbunallahmubarak/Contact-card/README.md

 - Dynamic rendering of contact cards based on data.
 - Responsive design for mobile and desktop displays.
 - Easy to extend as it is driven by card creation

+##Technologues used:

-## - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
+- [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [TypeScript](https://www.typescriptlang.org/) - A superset of JavaScript that adds static types.
 - [Vite](https://vitejs.dev) - A fast and light weight platform to setup the configurations file and react development envirionment in a whole.
 - [CSS/Styled Components](https://styled-components.com/) - For styling the components